dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## v3.1.11

+Decodes the cover autostop counter's "off" marker; needs `habitron_client` 2.0.13.

+### Fixed
+- **A disabled autostop switched the cover output off after 255 seconds (`cover.py`).** The router transmits the delay for switching a cover output off after the end position as a single byte (`FF 0B` description record) and uses `255` for "no automatic switch-off".
+The library passed the byte through raw, and both `HbtnShutter._handle_coordinator_update` and the `HbtnBlind` override guarded on `self.stop_delay >= 0` -- a condition an unsigned byte can never fail.
+So instead of skipping the switch-off, the entity scheduled it with a 255 second delay, and `_schedule_stop` held that task against further ticks.
+The `>= 0` looks like it was written for exactly this intent, but no negative value ever reaches it.
+- **Fix in the library, not here.** `habitron_client` 2.0.13 decodes the marker (`_parse_router.py`), so `Router.cover_autostop_del` is `int | None` with `None` for "disabled" -- protocol knowledge stays out of the integration, the line the core review asked for.
+Both entities now guard on `stop_delay is not None`, and the two endpoint branches collapsed into one condition. `0` remains a valid delay ("stop immediately") and is covered by a test, since a truthiness check would have quietly broken it.

+### Not done here
+- The core PR keeps its `habitron_client==2.0.12` pin; the bump goes in with the next round.

 ## v3.1.10

 Fixes the colour-LED brightness latch in `HbtnColorLight`.